-No options were granted to any person to take up unissued shares of the Company during the financial year apart from the issue of warrants described below.
+No options were granted to any person to take up unissued shares of the Company during the financial year apart from the detachable warrants issued pursuant to the Rights Issue of ICULS with Warrants in the previous financial year.
+Salient features of the Warrants are disclosed in Noted 14 to the financial statements.